nz-social-investment-agency/sia_analytical_processes/output/git_version_control.md

 3. Specify a sentence to describe the repository.
 4. Ensure the repository is set to private (the manager must give the green light before a repository is made public).
 5. Check the "initialise with a README" box
 6. Add a license.
 We use `GNU GPL v3.0` for our code because we want this work and derivatives to be available under the same open license.
 Justification for this can be found in our document management system in the file `A9536265`.
-This document was informed partly by [choosealicense.com](https://choosealicense.com/), [NZGOAL2](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/nzgoal2/) and information on the [Creative Commons website](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software)
+This document was informed partly by [choosealicense.com](https://choosealicense.com/), [NZGOAL2](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/nzgoal2/) and information on the [Creative Commons website](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software).

-### Cloning a repositry
+### Cloning a repository
 Cloning is a Git command that takes a repository from the remote repository (i.e. from GitHub) and creates a local copy on your machine.
 You can then make changes and subsequently push them back to the remote repository.

 Within Bash, begin by changing directory to your desired working location (e.g. `cd C:/NotBackedUp`).
 Then enter the following command, specifying the name of the desired Git repository (social_investment_data_foundation.git in the example code below).